tactcomplabs/sst-ext-tests/README.md

 - `DEV` : Instructs the harness to enable the test if no known version exists.
 EG, the version of SST was installed from a development source tree, not a release tree.
 EX: `test-DEV.sh`
 - `VERSION` : Instructs the harness to enable the test for the specific version of SST.
 EX: `test-14.1.sh`
+- `MINVERSION` : Instructs the harness to enable the test for the minimum version of SST.
+EX: `test-MIN14.0.sh`

 ## Contributing